 (d) the firm acts for the corporation.

-[Section 17 amended by No. 3 of 2005 s.
+[Section 17 amended: No. 3 of 2005 s.
 3.]

 18. Misapplication of money or property

 (1) Where any money or property of a third person is received by one partner, acting within the scope of his real or apparent authority in the partnership affairs, and is misapplied by that partner, and where any money or property of a third person, being as such in the custody of the firm, is misapplied by any partner, the firm shall be liable to make good the loss.